traefikturkey/guides/pfsense-configuration-traefik.md

 # Adding PFsense to traefik

-### Make sure you have your PFsense FQDN added to your local DNS resolver/forwarder, as Joyride can only do docker lables.
+### Make sure you have your PFsense FQDN added to your local DNS resolver/forwarder.

 1. Add your pfsense IP/HOSTNAME to your .env file and uncomment the line